Teddy312/Snakey-NX/README.md

 # Snakey-NX
 My first homebrew game for Nintendo Switch

-My first homebrew game made for the Nintendo Switch using LovePotion by TurtleP
+My first homebrew game made for the Nintendo Switch using Love2D and LovePotion by TurtleP
 (https://github.com/TurtleP/LovePotion)